Azure/intro-to-intelligent-apps/labs/03-orchestration/README.md

 [Conversations](06-Conversations/chat-conversation.ipynb)

-In this lab, we'll walk through persisting your chat history in **Azure CosmosDB**.
+In this lab, we'll walk through persisting your chat history in **Azure Cosmos DB for MongoDB (vCore)**.